 We’re using Edinburgh Bus Tours to get around the city for the weekend – not only are tickets great value, but it means you can enjoy guided commentary as you make your way from place to place.

 There are three different tours of the city with tickets for individual or multiple tours, for 24 or 48 hours.
-We’re going for the Royal Edinburgh ticket which allows access on different routes, is valid all weekend and includes fast-track entry to two of the stops.
+We’re going for the Royal Edinburgh ticket which allows access on different routes, is valid all weekend and includes fast-track entry to three of the stops.
 You can buy your ticket online in advance.

 All buses have ramped access, and the tours you’re joining have two dedicated rear-facing wheelchair spaces, with their own display screens.
 Class 2 mobility scooters can also use these spaces.
 All dogs are welcome, including assistance dogs.

-The Edinburgh Tour has a live guide, and the Majestic Tour includes multi-language audio commentary through headphones provided – you’re welcome to take your own headphones, if you prefer.
+The Edinburgh Tour has a live guide, and the Regal Tour includes multi-language audio commentary through headphones provided – you’re welcome to take your own headphones, if you prefer.
 There’s subtitled commentary provided on screens on the lower deck, too.

 Saturday daytime

-Join the blue and yellow Majestic Tour bus at Waterloo Place, at the eastern end of Princes Street.
+Join the blue and yellow Regal Tour bus at Waterloo Place, at the eastern end of Princes Street.
 Enjoy the grand, sweeping streets and classical Georgian architecture of Edinburgh’s New Town as you head north through the city, right to the historic Port of Leith.

 Leave the bus at Ocean Terminal, ready to visit The Royal Yacht Britannia – your fast-track entry ticket is included with your bus tour ticket.
 This beautiful yacht sailed more than one million nautical miles on almost 1,000 state visits around the world.
 Now, you’re invited aboard to follow in the Royal Family’s footsteps as you explore the five decks, including the bridge, the plush state apartments, crew quarters, and the gleaming engine room.